Electrical Tip: Automatic Switch Options

 If you have old incandescent light bulbs, they produce a lot of heat (about 90% of their energy is heat and only 10% is light), so in the summer, this type of light left on will heat up your house, requiring more air conditioning to keep it cool -- wasting energy in two ways.

 If everyone was just responsible and turned things off, we wouldn’t need to worry much, but we are a lazy bunch and, apparently, we need help operating light switches.
 That is where occupancy controls come in.
 There are many devices available that will control lights, fans, and electronic equipment, turning them off automatically when no longer needed, saving energy in the process.

-The most basic occupancy sensors turn on lights when someone enters a room, turning them off automatically a pre-set amount of time after they exit.
+The most basic occupancy sensors turn on lights when someone enters a room, turning them off automatically a preset amount of time after they exit.
 These sensors use a combination of motion detection and heat sensing technology so the lights don’t go off if you are sitting and quietly reading.
 The sensitivity is adjustable so things don’t turn on every time your kitty walks through the room.

-Although occupancy sensors do work well, a better solution is what is known as a manual on sensor.
-This type of switch requires someone to manually turn on the light, then turns it off automatically after they leave.
-The good thing about this type of switch is that it doesn’t turn lights on when you don’t need them.
+Although occupancy sensors do work well, a better solution is what is known as a manual "on" sensor, which requires a human being to manually turn on the light, but then turns it off automatically after they leave.
+The advantage is that this type of switch doesn’t turn lights on when they're unnecessary.
 During the day, many rooms have enough light for someone to walk through or get something they need without turning on a light.
 Occupancy sensors can also be used on ceiling fans.